-The facing-page map shows historic (pre-Anglo settlement) Mean Fire Return Intervals for ecosystems throughout the San Juan National Forest.
+The following map shows historic (pre-Anglo settlement) Mean Fire Return Intervals for ecosystems throughout the San Juan National Forest.
 What trends do you notice from this map?
 Can you identify the forest types present in each area by their fire return interval?

+Fire Debt

-Fire Debt A tool for predicting the next "big one"
+A tool for predicting the next "big one"

-Looking at the Mean Fire Return Interval map on the preceding page, were you amazed at how frequent the natural fire interval is on so many lands in our area?
+Looking at the Mean Fire Return Interval (MFRI) map on the preceding page, were you amazed at how frequent the natural fire interval is on so many lands in our area?
 Regular fires have many benefits, including but not limited to:

-- Clearing out excessive growth that could fuel a larger fire - Clearing "ladder fuels" or mid-size trees that could bring a fire from the ground, up to the crowns of large trees - Returning nutrients to the soil to help young plants grow - Opening up the forest floor to easier travel for animals - Helping fast-growing, sun-loving wildflowers which provide food for pollinators.
+- Clearing out excessive growth that could fuel a larger fire - Clearing "ladder fuels" or mid-size trees that could bring a fire from the ground, up to the crowns of large trees - Returning nutrients to the soil to help young plants grow - Opening up the forest floor to easier travel for animals - Helping fast-growing, sun-loving wildflowers which provide food for pollinators. - Creating greater biodiversity and resilience

 When ecosystems that rely on these fire benefits for health "miss" wildfires, there are consequences that follow.
-Trees become dense and compete for a limited supply of water in the soil.
-This increases their susceptibility to disease (beetle kill), and to devastating, high intensity fire when at last it does return.
+Trees become dense and compete for a limited supply of water in the soil and sunlight.
+This increases their susceptibility to disease (beetle kill and mistletoe), and to devastating, high intensity fire when at last it does return.